hanasinandeesh/ETL-Pipeline/README.md

 ## Getting Started

 ### Prerequisites
-To run this ETL pipeline locally, you'll need Python and the following libraries:
+To run this ETL pipeline locally, we need Python and the following libraries:
 - `pandas`
 - `sqlite3`